Søren Malling

 Søren Dyrberg Malling ([ˈsœːɐ̯n̩ ˈmæle̝ŋ]; born 3 February 1964) is a Danish actor.
+He played Chief Inspector Jens Møller in The Investigation (2020), a limited series by Tobias Lindholm based on the investigation into the murder of Kim Wall.

 Career

-Raised in Kjellerup, Malling trained at Skuespillerskolen at Odense Teater in 1992.
-He is best known for his role as Inspector Jan Meyer in the Danish TV crime thriller Forbrydelsen.
+He was born on 3 February 1964.
+He was raised in Kjellerup, a small town in Central Jutland.

+Malling graduated from Odense Teater in 1992.

 In 2010 Malling played Torben Friis in another Danish series, Borgen, and later had a major role in 1864, resulting in him achieving international recognition.